 Finally, many companies and individuals now make use of the 3-2-1 backup strategy.
 It’s an easy and effective way to create multiple backup copies across different platforms for maximum security and data safety.

-- 3 – always keep 3 copies of your data: original, and at least 2 backups
+- 3: Always keep three copies of your data: original and at least two backups

-- 2 – use at least 2 different storage methods: internal hard drive, external hard drive, cloud sources, etc.
+- 2: Use at least 2 different storage methods: internal hard drives, external hard drives, cloud sources, etc.

-- 1 – keep 1 copy of your data offsite
+- 1: Keep one copy of your data offsite